A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Technical outline

-We formalize standard benchmarks against which the performance of online algorithms is measured.
-We define $\OFF_\cI(\bD)$ as the maximum-weight \textit{offline}\footnote{Formally, this is the optimal objective value of the LP defined in~\eqref{lp:start}--\eqref{lp:end} with $\bE[D_j]$ replaced by $D_j$ in constraint~\eqref{ineq:fluidDemand}.
-This LP is totally unimodular so it always has an integer optimal solution, which corresponds to a matching.} matching that could have been made knowing the demand realization $\bD$ in advance.
+\textbf{Benchmarks.} We formalize standard benchmarks against which the performance of online algorithms is measured.
+We define $\OFF_\cI(\bD)$ as the maximum-weight \textit{offline} matching that could have been made knowing the demand realization $\bD$ in advance.
 Clearly, the offline matching does not depend on the arrival order $\sigma$.
 Consequently, the offline optimum, or prophet optimum, is the quantity $\OFF(\cI):=\bE_{\bD}[\OFF_\cI(\bD)]$.
 For instances $\cI\in\Rand$, we also consider the online optimum $\OPT(\cI)$, corresponding to the performance of an optimal online algorithm without any restriction on computational time.
-This algorithm is defined as an exponentially-sized dynamic program that maximizes total expected rewards in each stage based on the prior on $\bD$ and $\sigma$ and the information revealed thus far.
+This algorithm is defined as an exponential-sized dynamic program that makes decisions in each stage to maximize total expected reward, based on the prior on $\bD$ and $\sigma$ and the information revealed thus far; see Appendix~\ref{sec:formalDP} for a formal definition.